Common name: St. John’s wort

 History: The medical usage of St. John’s wort can be dated back to the ancient Greeks (Castleman, 2001).
 The Greek physician Pedanius Dioscorides (40–90 AD) recommended it externally for burns and internally as a diuretic, treatment for sciatica, and malaria.
 The Greeks and Romans believed that St. John’s wort protected them against evil spells and the Christians adopted this belief, burning the herb on bonfires to drive away evil.
 It continued to be used by herbalists in the 16th century and John Gerard (1545–1612) recommended it as a ‘remedy for deepe wounds’.
 America’s 19th century physicians, the Eclectics, considered St. John’s wort to have ‘undoubted power over the nervous and spinal cord’.
 It has become well known as an anti-depressant through scientific experimentation although traditionally was not really used in this way.

 Current applications: David Hoffman in his text, ‘Holistic Herbal’, writes, ‘St. John’s wort has a sedative and pain reducing effect, which gives it a place in the treatment of neuralgia, anxiety, tension’ (Hoffman, 1988).
 He also mentions it will ease sciatica and rheumatic pains.
 It may be useful in carpal tunnel syndrome, head trauma injury, vulvodynia, peripheral neuropathy, phantom limb pain, and in other nerve injuries.
 David Winston recommends it for mild to moderate depression along with a ‘sour stomach’ (Winston, 2007).
-It can be combined with lemon balm and tulsi for a stronger mood elevating effect.
-St. John’s wort combines well with other deep acting nervine tonics such as blue vervain and wood betony to help support and restore the nervous system.
+It may be combined with lemon balm for a stronger mood elevating effect.

 Science: St. John’s wort is rich in flavonoids, compounds with anti-oxidant activity (Zou et al., 2004), and compounds such as hypericin which are anti-inflammatory (Sosa et al., 2007).
 Hyperforin is thought to be the major compound in St. John’s wort responsible for its anti-depressant affects and it may inhibit serotonin reuptake (Chatterjee et al., 1998).
 St. John’s wort has been well studied for treating depression, mainly in Europe, and the quality of the studies is often high (Szegedi et al., 2004; Laakmann et al., 1998; Woelk et al., 2000).
 However, the consistency of results is variable, this is likely due to variable hyperforin content of the hypericum extracts, differing doses, and clinical heterogeneity (Laakmann et al., 1998).
 However, the number of large, well-controlled studies with positive results against either anti-depressants or a placebo is very convincing.
 Studies also find St. John’s wort to be better tolerated than conventional drugs (Woelk et al., 2000).